codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 **3 Steps procedure**

+loop until `n iterations`

+Repeat:
    1. Sample a small subset of data points, treat them as inliers.

    2. Compute the model parameters or solve the task we want to solve

    3. Scoring the model